-Each person heating with wood develops its own favourite way to light fires.
-Whichever method is chosen, the goal should be to get a hot fire burning, quickly.
+Each person heating with wood develops its own favorite way to light fires.
+Regardless of the method chosen, the goal should be to have a hot fire burning, quickly.
 A fire that ignites fast produces less smoke and deposits less creosote in the chimney.
-Here is one effective way to ignite wood fires.